Manmadhan (film): Plot

-Madhan Raj realised his mistake and went to Vaishnavi's house to apologise, only to find her having sex with Seenu and enjoying the moment.
-He realised that Ravi was correct right from the beginning.
-Raj also heard Vaishnavi's conversation with Seenu that she pretended to love him and would like to marry him so that she could take advantage of his innocence and sincere love, which would help her lead life the way she wanted, and have Madhan Raj as a slave for her.
-Furious, Madhan Raj killed both Vaishnavi and Seenu.
-He returned to Chennai and arrogantly narrated the whole incident to Kumar.
-Madhan Raj decided to change his appearance and set out in search of girls cheating in the name of love to kill them and warned Madhan Kumar that if he informed the police of his whereabouts, he would kill him too.
+Raj realised his mistake and went to Vaishnavi's house to apologise, only to witness her having sex with Seenu and enjoying the moment, realising that Ravi was correct all along.
+Raj also overheard Vaishnavi's conversation with Seenu that she pretended to love him and would like to marry him so that she could take advantage of his innocence and sincere love, which would help her lead life the way she wanted, and have Raj as her slave.
+Raj confronted Vaishnavi, who attempted to cover up the situation.
+Not fooled, Raj killed her and Seenu.
+He approached Kumar and bragged about the whole incident.
+Unrepetant, Raj said he would set out in search of girls cheating in the name of love to kill them, and threatened to kill Kumar too if he informed the police, subsequently rebranding himself "Manmadhan".

-Coming back to the present, the police investigate about Madhan Raj and get solid evidences against him.
-Madhan Kumar, with the help of Pandiyan, is released from the case.
-Mythili apologises to Madhan Kumar and also proposes to him, which he rejects, saying that he does not love her and had treated her as friend.
-Mythili leaves the place saying that she will wait for Madhan Kumar, believing that he will accept her love someday.
+In the present, the police investigate further about Raj and get solid evidences against him.
+Kumar, with the help of Pandiyan, is released from the case.
+Mythili apologises to Kumar and also proposes to him, which he rejects, saying that he does not love her and had treated her as friend.
+Mythili leaves the place saying that she will wait for Kumar, believing that he will accept her love someday.

-The story again moves to a flashback, where it is shown only to the audience that Madhan Kumar was indeed the real Manmadhan, and Madhan Raj was innocent of the crimes.
-After killing Seenu and Vaishnavi, Madhan Raj actually met Madhan Kumar but didn't fight him and felt that he regretted killing them and he did it only because he was triggered due to what they were doing and committed suicide in front of Madhan Kumar's eyes, despite the latter's pleas.
-Madhan Kumar hence decided to avenge Madhan Raj's death by killing girls who cheat in the name of love, under the pseudonym Manmadhan and developed his "nosebleed" from then on.
-Madhan Kumar has hidden his brother Madhan Raj's death, thereby using his identity as a scapegoat so that he could escape if caught.
+The story again moves to a flashback, where it is shown that Raj, after killing Vaishnavi and Seenu, did meet Kumar but did not threaten him.
+Instead he said he regretted killing them and he did it only because he was triggered due to what they were doing and committed suicide.
+Kumar hence decided to avenge Raj's death by killing girls who cheat in the name of love, under the pseudonym Manmadhan and developed his nosebleed from then on.
+Kumar has hidden Raj's death, thereby using his identity as a scapegoat so that he could escape if caught.

-It is shown that Madhan Kumar indeed loves Mythili for her innocence and good demeanour, but cannot and will not express his feelings for her.
-He also exclaims that if his brother had loved a girl like her, he would also have lived happily and he would have married Mythili and be happy.
-Hence, Madhan Kumar concludes that avenging his brother's death is more important, and only God can judge his actions.
+It is shown that Kumar indeed loves Mythili for her innocence and good demeanour, but cannot and will not express his feelings for her.
+He also declares that if his brother had loved a girl like her, he would also have lived happily and he would have married Mythili and be happy.
+Hence, Kumar concludes that avenging his brother's death is more important by killing immoral girls, and only God can judge his actions.
 The film ends with a message that even if Manmadhan has escaped the clutches of the police, he would answer for his actions before the law someday.